Jack Babuscio: We Speak for Ourselves

 The book received the 1977 Gay News Book Award.
-Additionally, New Society described the work as "a mosaic of self-told case histories" that "speaks very powerfully as the authentic voice of an oppressed minority", and goes on to add that Babuscio "presents his testimony with great intelligence and subtlety".
-Another reviewer believed the book proved a "useful primer" for those interested in gay peer-counseling and as an interesting "panoramic presentation of the issues" people face regularly.
+Additionally, New Society described the work as "a mosaic of self-told case histories" that "speaks very powerfully as the authentic voice of an oppressed minority", and added that Babuscio "presents his testimony with great intelligence and subtlety".

 European Political Facts 1648–1789

 With his partner, Richard Dunn, Babuscio published European Political Facts 1648–1789.
 This book derived from Babuscio and Dunn's academic background in history, and it included information on heads of state, key ministers, political chronology, and other historical facts of the period.

 Personal life

 During his time in London, Babuscio met fellow American Richard Dunn, a teacher from Mississippi.
-The two considered themselves 'Anglophiles' and first met at the British Museum.
+The two considered themselves anglophiles and first met at the British Museum.
 The couple lived together in England for twenty years.
-January 11, 1990, Jack Babuscio died at the age of 52.
-Both Babuscio and Dunn wanted it known that Babuscio died from Kaposi's sarcoma and internal hemorrhaging as a result of AIDS with the intent of lessening the stigma around the disease.
+On January 11, 1990, Jack Babuscio died at the age of 52.
+He died from Kaposi's sarcoma and internal bleeding as a result of HIV/AIDS, a fact that Babuscio and Dunn both wanted publicly known to lessen the stigma around the disease.